bzhang610/GoogleDoodle/README.md

 ## Performance

-Below are the training/validation accuracy and loss curves throughout training ConvLSTM architecture.
+Below are the training/validation accuracy and loss curves throughout training ConvLSTM architecture and the final test accuracies for all of the CNN architectures.
 We also visualize the incorrect classifications for various models.

 #### LSTM
 ![alt text](https://raw.githubusercontent.com/icolbert/MLIP285/master/Graphs/lstm-conv-accs.png)